Scholar-6/brillder/public/terms.md

 A Brick is our unit of digital learning  content that is published at URL(s) and via our applications and services.
 The Brick is partially public and details such as your username and/or your full name may be displayed for the general public to view if your brick is published.

 The default status of a new Brick is &#39;private&#39;.
-This means you are able to share a link to your Bricks with other users (e.g. students), at your own discretion, but it will not appear in our public catalogue.
+This means you are able to share a link to your Bricks with other users (e.g. learners), at your own discretion, but it will not appear in our public catalogue.
 In order to keep our platform safe from inappropriate activity, we do monitor private content and activity for policy breaches.

 # Terms of Service